floatinghotpot/cordova-plugin-admob/README.md

 AdMob Cordova Plugin, provides a way to request AdMob ads natively from JavaScript.

-## Platform SDK supported ##

-* Android, using Google Play Service for Android, r19
-* iOS, using AdMob SDK for iOS, v6.12.2
-* Windows Phone, using AdMob SDK for Windows Phone 8, v6.5.13

-## Credits ##

 This plugin is mainly maintained by Raymond Xie, and also thanks to following contributors:

 * @jumin-zhu, added interstitial support for Android.